 The child minder is very kind and nurturing towards the children.
 She manages children's behaviours exceptionally well using gentle tones, distraction methods and lots of praise to reinforce positive behaviour.
 She has established excellent bonds with the children in her care and we saw her providing cuddles and affection to the children when they seek this type of interaction.
-The child minder sits with children during story sessions ensuring that children can choose their own story books.
-She has developed her practice to ensure that story sessions offer relaxing and purposeful literacy experiences.
+The child minder always sits and engages with the children.
 The child minder has an excellent understanding and is knowledgeable of every child's stage of development.
 She is an exemplary role model and has created a calm, nurturing and homely environment in which children can thrive.

 The child minder effectively promotes children's play, learning and development by ensuring that the daily routine offers flexibility as well as planned and stimulating activities.
 She plans a wide range of exciting and interesting play opportunities around children's individual interests.
-For example, she enables children to create a train track which covers the whole living room floor as this is their current favoured activity and provides origami activities for children who have expressed curiosity in this activity.
 The child minder engages positively with children during activities and free play naturally promoting their play and learning.
-For instance, when playing with dinosaurs, children invite the child minder to play asking her, "do you want to play?".
+For instance, when playing with drawing mats, children invite the child minder to play asking her, "Do you want to play?".
 They then go on to immerse themselves in a game in which the child minder plays along and introduces new vocabulary which the children immediately copy and practice.
-She keeps effective records evidencing previous activities and educational visits such as visiting the library and the local pet shop.
+She keeps effective records evidencing previous activities and educational visits such as the local farm shops and parks.
 The child minder carefully and thoughtfully maintains developmental records making informed observations and identifying the next steps.
 The individual developmental records are updated frequently and provide a detailed picture of each child's progress.
 The child minder ensures that children have access to Welsh books and provides posters which display Welsh vocabulary.
 She has identified that this is an area she would like to further develop.